The Gunfight at the O K Corral

 The Gunfight

-One of the most infamous incidents occurred on October 26, 1881, when a confrontation known as the gunfight at the O.K.
+One of the most infamous incidents occurred on October 26, 1881, when a confrontation known as the Gunfight at the O.K.
 Corral took place.
 The shootout involved the Earp brothers (Wyatt, Virgil, and Morgan) and Doc Holliday on one side, and a group of outlaws known as the Cowboys on the other.
 The gunfight resulted in several deaths and injuries and became one of the most legendary events of the Wild West.

 The bodies of Tom & Frank McLaury and Bill Clanton after the shoot-out in Tombstone